Justice-Through-Code/fall_2020/challenges/06_bootcamp_logic/logic_challenge_3.md

 The name of the client, savings of the client and the stock under consideration need to be taken as user input.

 For example, one of your clients named Alex has $5000 in savings.
-He is interested in knowing how many Amazon shares can he buy with his current savings.
-You need to output the number of Amazon stocks that Alex can purchase with his savings at the current rate.
+He is interested in knowing how many Apple shares can he buy with his current savings.
+You need to print the number of Apple stocks that Alex can purchase with his savings at the current market price of Apple.

 #### Challenge 3.2.1 - Creating variables
-* Create variables to store the current approximate market price of these 5 companies - Alphabet (Google), Amazon, Apple, Facebook and Microsoft.
+* Create variables to store the current approximate market price of these 5 companies - Amazon, Apple, Facebook, Google and Microsoft.

 #### Challenge 3.2.2 - Taking user input
 * Write code to take in the name of the client as the user input.